akshayDev17/Statistics/Z-test/README.md

 # When to use?<a name="applicability"></a>
 - **population variance should be a known, fixed quantity**
     - **if population variance is unknown, use T-test instead**
+    - z-test could still be used with the approximation of $s_{bessel} = \sigma$, provided the sample size is large.
+        - if the sample size is small, the variability of $s_{bessel}$ makes it a bad approximator of $\sigma$
+        - check out the [Chi-squared distribution notes](../Chi-squared%20Test/README.md) to know about how sample variance is distributed.
 - infer population properties from a given, considerably large sample
 - comparing population means/variances of 2 different samples